brian-nam/Exploratory-Text-Analysis/README.md

 <h2>Contents</h2>

 - main: Jupyter notebook along with the source text files of the novels
+  - Use <a href="https://nbviewer.jupyter.org/" target="_blank">nbviewer</a> in case of error when trying to view notebook on github
 - tables: output corpus tables generated from the jupyter notebook

 <h2>Future Improvements</h2>